UNiXMIT/UNiXextend/docs/trace.md

      wrun32 -dlxe runtime.log <other options> programName
      ```

-2. At the debugger prompt enter 'tf 9', then 't flush' *, then 't timestamp', then 'g'.
+2. At the debugger prompt enter 'tf 9', then 't flush', then 't timestamp', then 'g' *.
 Exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.

 *Alternatively, if you don't want to or can't run the program in debug mode, add the following variables to the environment or to the runtime configuration file:

 ```
 FILE_TRACE 9
 FILE_TRACE_FLUSH 1
+FILE_TRACE_TIMESTAMP TRUE
 ```

 3. Zip up runtime.log and attach to the support case.